ya-ushel/Simple-map-editor/README.md

-# React Native Starter Kit
+# Simple map editor

 The map editor provides a comfortable work with the source code of the map.
-It consists of various tools, blocking blocks and mesh for their installation
+It consists of various tools, blocking blocks and mesh for their display

 ---

 ## Docs